jessemonroy650/tutorial-html5ui-hide-show/README.md

 A couple of things to note.

 1. In the `index.html`, there is no `<style></style>` block, `<script></script>` block, or `style=` attribute to any HTML elements.
 Doing so would require that the CSP filter contain the attribute `unsafe-inline` for both `script-src` and `style-src`.
 2. In the `config.xml`, you will find multiple domains listed with `<allow-navigate (...) />`.
 The list encompasses all the *third-party* domains that support the one webpage we are loading.
-NOTE: because of the filter, any attempts to leave the webpage will end in failure, *unless* that domain is also listed.
+NOTE: because of the filter, any attempts to leave the webpage will end in failure &ndash; unless that domain is also `whitelist`ed.

 ## Files ##
 - index.html - **required**